saybur/hootswitch/README.md

 is likely fine.
 Set `FREERTOS_KERNEL_PATH` to the folder where `FreeRTOS-Kernel` is located via the above method.

-Once you have everything set up, build as follows.
+Once you have everything set up, build as follows from the root of the repo.

 ```
 mkdir -p build
 cd build
-cmake ..
+cmake ../firmware
 make
 ```